vatlab/sos/doc/sos_format_v1.md

 ## Workflow definitions

 A SoS script can specify one or more workflows.
 Each workflow consists of one or more numbered steps.
-The numbers specify the **logical order** by which the steps are executed, but a later step might be executed before the completion of previous steps if it does not depend on the output of these steps.
+The numbers (should be non-negative) specify the **logical order** by which the steps are executed, but a later step might be executed before the completion of previous steps if it does not depend on the output of these steps.

 ### Define a single workflow

 A single pipeline can be specified without a name in a SoS script.
-For example, the following sections specify a pipeline with four steps `0`, `10`, `20`, and `100`.
+For example, the following sections specify a pipeline with four steps `5`, `10`, `20`, and `100`.
 As you can see, the workflow steps can be specified in any order and do not have to be consecutive (which is actually preferred because it allows easy insertion of extra steps).

 ```
-[0]
+[5]
 [20]
 [10]
 [100]

 ```

+The workflow steps will be executed in the order of global variable definition, parameter definition, step `5`, `10`, `20`, and `100`.

 Workflows specified in this way is the `default` step and actually called `default` in SoS output.
 If you want to give it a meaningful name, you can specify the steps as

 ```
-[mapping_0]
+[mapping_5]
 [mapping_20]
 [mapping_10]
 [mapping_100]